zsapkagy/terraforming-the-clouds/oci/README.md

 - Terraform state is stored in a bucket in the OCI console
 - The bucket name is configured in the `terraform.tfvars` file
-- The bucket is created automatically when you run `terraform init` just uncomment the relevant part from the `backend.init.tf` file
+- The bucket is created automatically when you run `terraform init` just uncomment the relevant part from the `backend.init.tf` file.
+This file won't bee needed later so feel free to comment its content out again after the bucket is successfully created and you have the backend configuration.
 - PUT the backend output in the `backend.tf` file that is gitignored because of the generated content

 ## OCI Resource Schedule